Sheikh Rashid bin Saeed Crossing

 The bridge will link the localities of Al Jaddaf and Bur Dubai.
 It will have six lanes of traffic in each direction and will be able to carry 20,000 vehicles per hour.
 In the center will be a track for Dubai Metro's Green Line.
+In December 2022, RTA has opened Phase I of the Sheikh Rashid bin Saeed Improvement Corridor Project in Dubai.